-Figure 3.
+Figure 4.
 Screen shot of a Facebook post

 • A page dedicated to the project has been created on Facebook.
 All project partners and individuals interested in being aware of the news can follow the page.
-In it, articles and news will be published, as well as updates on the project.
+In it, articles and news are published, as well as updates on the project.